mpkocher/pydantic-cli/README.md

 ## Using Boolean Flags

-There's an ergonomic tradeoff to lean on Pydantic to avoid some friction points at CLI level.
-This yields an explicit model, but added verboseness.
+There's an ergonomic tradeoff to lean on Pydantic and avoid some friction points at CLI level.
+This yields an explicit model, but slight added verboseness.

 Summary: